signal18/docs.signal18.io/05.howto/02.enforce-best-practice/docs.md

 **replication-manager** (1.1) can dynamically enforce best database practices around the replication usage.

-It dynamically configure the MariaDB it monitor via SET GLOBAL VARIABLES.
+It can dynamically configure the MariaDB it monitor via SET GLOBAL VARIABLES when it is possibel to do so without database restart.

 >Enforcement can be lost if replication manager monitoring is shutdown and the database is restarted.

 **replication-manager** (2.0) produce warnings if one of the possible enforcement is not found in the database nodes and not dynamically enforced.
+Some non tunable warnings are produced for

+- [x] missing log-slave-updates
+- [x] non GTID strict mode

 **replication-manager** ignore enforcement and warnings on the nodes excluded from election with using the ignore list.